ebrinz/next-lander/README.md

 Title will be the title of your post.
 Description isn't used yet.
 UpdatedAt is used to order posts.
 Tag is used to organize posts into buckets.
-Each unique tag will make up a menu option for navigating.
+Each unique tag will make up a menu option for navigatin

-for dev, run `npm run start dev`
+For dev, run `npm run start dev`

-or for testing prod, run `npm run build && npm run start`
+Or, for testing prod, run `npm run build && npm run start`

-Adjust values in /config/params.json to change default template values.
+Adjust values in /config/params.json to change default template values

+Copy a new font into the /public folder and point to it in /config/params.json

+To change the logo svg, copy a new svg into the /public/logo.svg file

-To pick icons for the links in the nav bar, use icon names from Font Awesome fab search.
+To pick icons for the links in the nav bar, use icon names from Font Awesome fab search